 There are many California and federal laws in place to protect the rights of employees.
 Many employers count on the fact that most employees do not understand the laws that exist to protect them.

 The lawyers at JML Law, A Professional Law Corporation, in Woodland Hills have been representing workers who are treated unfairly or who are wrongfully fired for over 40 years.
 During that time, Joseph M. Lovretovich has taken employers all the way to the California Supreme Court to protect the rights of our clients in Los Angeles County, Orange County, San Francisco, and throughout California.

 Dedicated To Protecting Your Rights In The Workplace

-Our employment law attorneys are creative, compassionate and seasoned.
-We litigate the full spectrum of employment claim and dispute topics.
-We understand that losing a job can have a devastating effect not only on the financial well-being of our clients, but also on their emotional well-being and that of their families.
+Our employment law attorneys are creative, compassionate, and seasoned.
+We litigate the full spectrum of employment claims and dispute topics.
+We understand that losing a job can have a devastating effect not only on the financial well-being of our clients but also on their emotional well-being and that of their families.
 We are sympathetic to our clients’ needs and will help them obtain professional medical help if necessary.
-We take on challenging cases involving large corporations as well as complex and highly consequential noncompete agreements.
+We take on challenging cases involving large corporations as well as complex and highly consequential non-compete agreements.
 We stand up for the rights of employees and groups of employees in claims involving:

 - Sexual harassment and assault claims

 - Wage and hour violations, including unpaid overtime